Hopping of nanoparticles in optical tweezers governed by Mie resonances: Observation of Mie-resonant hopping and orbiting

-We optically trap an individual \VOtwo nanoparticle in ethanol solutions using a tightly focused 976-nm laser.
-The experimental setup (as shown in Fig.~\ref{fig:setup}) and particle synthesis methodology are detailed in the methods section.
-Fig.~\ref{fig:concept}\boldsf{a}--\boldsf{c} illustrates our initial observations.
-At low laser power, the particle was confined to a single trapping spot at the center of the laser focus (Fig.~\ref{fig:concept}\boldsf{a}).
-However, at higher laser powers, the particle exhibited bistable hopping behavior under linear polarization(Fig.~\ref{fig:concept}\boldsf{b}), while showing orbital rotation under circular polartization(Fig.~\ref{fig:concept}\boldsf{c}).
-Scanning electron microscopy (SEM) images of the \VOtwo particles are presented in Fig.~\ref{fig:concept}\boldsf{d}.
-Fig.~\ref{fig:concept}\boldsf{e} displays the particle size distribution for all suspended particles and hopping particles, showing that the hopping behavior only appears in certain size range ($445$~nm to $617$~nm), which is caused by the size dependence of the Mie-resonant optical force.
-The detailed explanation of the size dependence will be discussed in the theory part.
+We optically trap an individual VO$_2$ nanoparticle in ethanol solutions using a tightly focused 976-nm laser.
+The experimental setup (shown in Fig.~\ref{fig:setup}) and particle synthesis methodology are detailed in the Appendix.
+Fig.~\ref{fig:concept}\textsf{\textbf{A}} and Fig.~\ref{fig:concept}\textsf{\textbf{B}} illustrate our key observations.
+Smaller particles were confined to a single trapping spot at the center of the laser focus (Fig.~\ref{fig:concept}\textsf{\textbf{A}}).
+However, larger particles exhibited bistable hopping behavior under linear polarization (Fig.~\ref{fig:concept}\textsf{\textbf{B}}).
+To study the sizes of particles we first spin-coated a solution with nanoparticles onto a substrate and allowed it to dry out for imaging under a scanning electron microscope (SEM).
+Figure~\ref{fig:concept}\textsf{\textbf{C}} shows examples of SEM images of typical VO$_2$ particles.
+We proceed with gathering statistical data on particle sizes in a solution using a commercial nanoparticle tracking analysis instrument, ZetaView.
+The obtained size distribution is shown in Fig.~\ref{fig:concept}\textsf{\textbf{D}} in grey color histogram.
+In our optical trapping experiment, we additionally measure the size of each individual particle in the tweezers.
+For this, we temporarily turn the trapping laser off and record the particle's Brownian motion.
+The trajectory is analyzed with NanoTrackJ, an ImageJ plugin that extracts the diffusion coefficient and converts it to a hydrodynamic diameter via the Stokes--Einstein relation~\cite{Wagner2014JNanopartRes}.
+We show size estimates of the hopping particles as blue histogram in Fig.~\ref{fig:concept}\textsf{\textbf{D}}.
+We observe the hopping behavior only in a certain size range (approx. $400$~nm to $625$~nm).
+Smaller particles with sizes less than $400$~nm show consistently stable trapping at the beam center.
+Particles larger than about 625 nm are consistently repelled off the laser beam.

+In Fig.~\ref{fig:concept}\textsf{\textbf{E}} we provide theoretical multipolar decomposition of isotropic VO$_2$ nanoparticles of different sizes using Mie theory~\cite{Bohren1984}.
+In our multipolar decomposition, we approximate particles as spheres here for simplicity while noting that the underlying Mie resonances are volumetric modes and similar mode compositions are expected for non-spherical geometries (see e.g. Ref.~\cite{Mao2025LRP} for comparison of multipolar composition and optical forces for spherical vs cubic particle).
+The multipolar analysis reveals that the single-well trapping behavior corresponds to particle sizes supporting dipole-type Mie modes (below $400$~nm size), and the double-well hopping behavior aligns with the size range where quadrupole modes peak ($400$~nm to $625$~nm).
+The absence of stable trapping for particles larger than 625 nm coincides with the size region beyond the peaks of both the dipolar and quadrupolar Mie modes.
+We note that similar repelling behavior for VO$_2$ particles larger than 625 nm also agrees with previously reported observations~\cite{Mao2025LRP}.

+To quantitatively analyze the particle hopping phenomenon, we recorded videos of movements of particles under varying laser powers and tracked their positions frame-by-frame.